-- 2.1 To agree the proposed admissions arrangements for Community and Voluntary Controlled infant, junior, primary and secondary schools for 2015-2016 as set out in Appendix 2, and to the consultation arrangements to take place between 3 January 2014 until 28 February 2014. - 2.2 To note the permanent increase in published admission numbers as set out in Annex3.
+- 2.1 To agree the proposed admissions arrangements for Community and Voluntary Controlled infant, junior, primary and secondary schools as set out in Appendix 2 as the determined (set) admission arrangements for the 2015 - 2016 academic year. - 2.2 To agree the permanent increases and decrease in published admission numbers as set out in Annex 3.